Math and Mariachi

 PRICING

-Assemblies are $900 for two 45-minute presentations within a 2-hour timeframe.
+Assemblies - for two 45-minute presentations within a 2-hour timeframe:

-Family Activity Nights are $900 for one 2-hour presentation.
+• Family Activity/Community Engagement Nights - for one 2-hour program:

 There is an additional travel charge for schools more than 1 hour from downtown Sacramento, California.